-EcoOnline Incident Reporting Software functions allows you to associate each event with a piece of plant, and you can create reports that show how many of each type of event are associated with each Plant item.
+EcoOnline Incident Reporting Software functions allow you to associate each event with a piece of plant, and you can create reports that show how many of each type of event is associated with each Plant item.

-Selig were Fined £240,000 for the offense , and have since fitted a fixed guard to the laminating machine so that moving parts are completely blocked off.
+Selig was Fined £240,000 for the offence, and have since fitted a fixed guard to the laminating machine so that moving parts are completely blocked off.
 Make sure you track your near misses to identify fixes before someone is hurt!

-For more information to find out how EcoOnline can help you manage your your organizations health and safety processes why not Contact one of our super friendly product specialists or Request A Demo Online.
+For more information to find out how EcoOnline can help you manage your organisations health and safety processes why not Contact one of our super friendly product specialists or Request A Demo Online.